imamhanafi1998/imamhanafi1998/README.md

 ### Glad to see you here!
 Lived in Surabaya, Indonesia.
 Studied on Information System at UPN "VETERAN" Jawa Timur and now currently working as Fullstack Dev.

 I'm interested in developing modern web, especially on MERN stack.
-So I decided to learn it slowly, part by part, starts with ReactJS as this website made with.
+So I decided to learn it slowly, parts by parts.

-In a "real-life", I play mobile games or some old video games on my Laptop, visiting 1CAK and watching YouTube too.

-For somehow, my close friends call me SONHAJI and I like it.
-I do like to share some of my personal experiences to them, such as academics, loves, films, video games and many more.
-Sometimes I write it on my Instagram.
-Because with writing, it can speak whatever I can not.

 - 🌱 I’m currently learning Docker and Mulesoft